...

 The Top 6 Benefits of Running Why You Should Start Running Today

-Benefits of running include weight loss, stress relief, improved health, increased energy levels, etc. Read this article to see which benefits apply to you.
+Benefits of running include weight loss, stress relief, improved health, increased energy levels, and more.
+Read this article to see which benefits apply to you.

 You’ve heard it all before.
 Running provides the key to a healthy life, but are we repeatedly tired of hearing the same thing?
 Don’t we already know all this?
 Yes, we do.
 But how many of us implement what experts suggest and start running?